Committees and working groups

 The Flood Working Group formed as the Parish Council's response to two severe surface water flooding incidents in 2018.
 The Group brings together residents with local knowledge, landowners and outside expertise, with the aim of reducing the risk of further incidents.
 Members are developing a Flood Plan that collates and applies local knowledge.
 This document will enable emergency services to make a coordinated response to future flood events.
 Group members are also trained as Flood Wardens to act as the local eyes and ears, and increase community resilience.
 The Parish Council is affiliated to the National Flood Forum, a charity which supports communities and individuals at risk of flooding and helps flood action groups to develop innovative local solutions to local problems.

 The Affordable Housing Working Group meets to review options and opportunities for local needs and affordable housing, and is working with English Rural Housing to identify potential sites for a local needs scheme.
+The Group also leads on parish-wide housing needs surveys.
+These establish the evidence of need for different housing types.

 The Community Transport Working Group meets to develop the Wye Flyer project.
 This aims to provide an accessible, parish-based minibus service and fill gaps in scheduled bus services.
 About 20% of the households in Wye have no access to a car.
 The Group is liaising with the Lady Joanna Thornhill primary school and the project aims to co-ordinate and balance the schedule between user groups and the primary school.
 This will enable teachers to have regular daytime access to Wye Flyer minibuses and lead whole class trips at times when the buses are not needed for community use.